amirhossein-p/Image_Classifier/README.md

 # Image_Classifier
-mage classifier for cat-dog dataset, using CNN
+Image classifier for cat-dog dataset, using CNN Written by keras library.